bugBuster42/AHLS-Association/README.md

-## Run it on docker

-If you don't know what is docker, skip this chapter. ;)

-Otherwise, you probably see, this project is ready to use with docker.
+### Docker

+- If you want to run the project using Docker, follow these steps:
-To build the image, go into the project directory and in your CLI type:
+- To build the image, go into the project directory and in your CLI type:

 ```
 docker build -t simple-mvc-container .